 - 10.3.9.
 A member of the public can request Domain Name Holder information from DNCL using: - a.
-Form WHO1 for information about the Domain Name Holder's own .nz domain - b.
-Form WHO2 for information to support a complaint under the Dispute Resolution Service - c.
-Form WHO3 for pre-registration for Domain Name Holder info service searches to support a complaint pursuant to the Dispute Resolution Service.
+Form WHO1 for information about the Domain Name Holder's own .nz domain name - b.
+Form WHO2 for information to support a complaint under the .nz Dispute Resolution Scheme Service - c.
+Form WHO3 for pre-registration for Domain Name Holder info service searches to support a complaint pursuant to the .nz Dispute Resolution Scheme Service.